 The Park Board is responsible for applying for state, federal, or local grants and seek avenues of additional funding to maintain parks under their ownership.
-The Park District does not receive any operating monies from the county and solely depends on grants and donations along with any fundraising done by the Friends of the Park District.
+The Park District receives minimal operating monies from the county and so we depend on grants and donations along with any fundraising done by the Friends of the Park District.

 The Friends of the Wayne County Park District also reorganized in 2011.
 These volunteers provide the majority of the labor for maintaining the parks and responsible for fundraising for approved projects.
 The organization welcomes all age groups and families.